fstasz/climate-impact-explorer/README.md

 - **Data Dictionary:** [Documentation](https://www.ncei.noaa.gov/data/global-summary-of-the-year/doc/GSOY_documentation.pdf)

 ## Components
--	The R [Shiny](https://shiny.posit.co/) app development framework was leveraged for developing and deploying the app modules.
+- R [Shiny](https://shiny.posit.co/) app development framework was leveraged for developing and deploying the app modules.
--	The [Leaflet](https://leafletjs.com/) library was leveraged for interactive map visualization, map features, and interactions.
+- [Leaflet](https://leafletjs.com/) library was leveraged for interactive map visualization, map features, and interactions.
+- [dplyr](https://dplyr.tidyverse.org/) library was leveraged for data processing.
 - [ColorBrewer](https://colorbrewer2.org/) was leveraged for choosing a colorblind safe color palette.

 ## Limitations
 For some year combinations, temperature data from weather stations was not available.
 In these cases, the corresponding points on the map are rendered in blue.